reportportal/agent-js-cucumber/README.md

 # agent-js-cucumber

-Agent for integration CucumberJS with ReportPortal.
+Agent to integrate CucumberJS with ReportPortal.
 * More about [CucumberJS](https://cucumber.io/docs/installation/javascript/)
 * More about [ReportPortal](http://reportportal.io/)